SteffenPL/SpatialHashTables.jl/README.md

 Creates neigbour lists (currently only for bounded domains) and allows iteration over all potential neigbours.

+In the future, I would like to support spatial hash tables, which allow fast neighbour detection without the need to specify a particular domain.

 A typical application looks like
 ```julia
 using SpatialHashTables